DeanPDX/angular-validation-summary/README.md

 **Imporant Note:** If you are using template-driven forms and have an input object that does *not* have an `[(ngModel)]` binding, it will not be validated since it won't be added to your form's `FormGroup`.

+If you run in to any problems or have an idea for improvement, please feel free to [submit an issue](https://github.com/DeanPDX/angular-validation-summary/issues).
+Or better yet, a pull request with a fix.

 ## Adding Validations to a Form

 We support the following standard HTML5 and Angular validators: